2023 Solar Incentives Guide for Chesapeake, VA - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, you probably think of federal incentives first.
-A federal incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a certain percentage of the cost of your solar system.
+Federal incentives are the type of incentives that you are most likely to have some familiarity with.
+One of the incentives that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a given percentage of the cost of your solar system.

-To better understand how the ITC might apply to you, call your local Chesapeake solar panel installation expert and request more information.
+Curious how the ITC might apply to your specific situation?
+Reach out to your local Chesapeake solar panel installation expert to get more information.

 State & Local Solar Incentives